 Told recently by her mother, “you were always interested in the far-away places when you were little,” the truth of that comment is found in nearly everything she creates.
 Whether it is poetry in the spring humidity of Texas, or watercolors in the beginnings of winter in France, her work centers on the idea of being home while wandering, and the wonder in everyday scenes.

-Autumn currently resides in Bozeman with the love of her life and a menagerie of plants in their Brooklyn-esque apartment, and works for Open Country Press, a small, independently-run Montana press.
-In the beginning of May, Open Country is releasing Bright Bones, an anthology of contemporary Montana writing featuring writers from or with a strong connection to the Big Sky State.
+Autumn currently resides in New York City with the love of her life and a menagerie of plants in their apartment, and works remotely for Open Country Press, a small, independently-run Montana press.